w3c/transitions/HOWTO.md

 The data attributes may be combined but, if data attributes are used, one of them must be `data-profile`, otherwise the other data attributes will be ignored.

-If you may use multiple values for each attribute, separated by `|`.
+You may use multiple values for each attribute, separated by `|`.
 For example, to display an element for all types of Recommendations and Candidate Recommendations, use `data-profile="REC|CR"`.

 e.g.
 ```